Ultrafast Frustration-Breaking and Magnetophononic Driving of Singlet Excitations in a Quantum Magnet: Theory: Frustration-Breaking

 \subsection{Lattice dynamics and density functional theory}

 We perform two types of quantitative calculation within this framework.
-To model the nonlinear effects of the driven phonons, we follow Ref.~\cite{Melnikov18} by considering $H_D (q_m, q_n)$ as a dynamic perturbation through the coupling term $H_{\rm Em-Ph}$ in Eq.~(\ref{edh}).
-In our experiments (Sec.~\ref{se}) two different IR-active phonon modes show the strongest driving.
+To model the nonlinear effects of the driven phonons, we follow Refs.~\cite{Foerst11} and \cite{Melnikov18} by considering $H_D (q_m, q_n)$ as a dynamic perturbation through the coupling term $H_{\rm Em-Ph}$ in Eq.~(\ref{edh}).
+In our experiments (Sec.~\ref{se}), two different IR-active phonon modes show the strongest driving.
 Labelling these by $a$ and $b$, their equations of motion are

-where $\omega_a = 3.80$ THz and $\omega_b = 4.60$ THz are the experimental phonon frequencies, $\gamma_a = 0.02$ THz and $\gamma_b = 0.03$ THz are their respective damping rates (Sec.~S2 of the SM \cite{sm}), and $E_{\rm THz}$ is the external THz driving field taken from experiment [Fig.~\ref{uqmf1}(b)]. $B_a$ and $B_b$ are the dipolar coupling constants, which depend on the effective charges ($Z_{\rm eff}^i$), the transmission coefficients ($\beta_m$), and the reduced masses of the phonon modes, which we deduce from the maximum displacements $\delta_a = 0.04$ \AA~and $\delta_b = 0.17$ \AA~calculated following Sec.~S1 of the SM \cite{sm}.
-From Eq.~(\ref{edpd}) we compute the net atomic displacement due to the two leading phonon modes, $q_t = q_a + q_b$, as a function of time, obtaining the result shown in Fig.~\ref{uqmf5}(c).
+where $\omega_a = 3.80$ THz and $\omega_b = 4.60$ THz are the experimental phonon frequencies, $\gamma_a = 0.02$ THz and $\gamma_b = 0.03$ THz are their respective damping rates (App.~B), and $E_{\rm THz}$ is the external THz driving field taken from experiment [Fig.~\ref{uqmf1}(b)]. $B_a$ and $B_b$ are the dipolar coupling constants, which depend on the effective charges ($Z_{\rm eff}^i$), the transmission coefficients ($\beta_m$), and the reduced masses of the phonon modes, which we deduce from the maximum displacements $\delta_a = 0.04$ \AA~and $\delta_b = 0.17$ \AA~calculated following App.~A. From Eq.~(\ref{edpd}) we compute as a function of time the net atomic displacement due to the two leading phonon modes, $q_t = q_a + q_b$, obtaining the result shown in Fig.~\ref{uqmf5}(c).

 The second type of calculation is to compute the magnetic interaction parameters by DFT.
 These calculations were performed using the Quantum Espresso package \cite{Giannozzi17}, an open-source tool for electronic structure calculations based on DFT and the pseudopotential plane-wave technique.
 Exchange and correlation effects were modelled using the PBE functional \cite{Perdew96}, augmented by a Hubbard $U$ term to include the strongly correlated nature of the Cu 3$d$ electrons.
 The calculation of magnetic interactions is a self-consistent process in which the lattice structure is relaxed fully in a selected collinear spin configuration for each fixed value of the effective $U$ parameter and then the total energies of the different magnetic configurations are compared \cite{Radtke08} by mapping them onto the terms $H_0 + H_H$ in Eq.~(\ref{ete}) to determine equilibrium values for $J$ and $J'$ [Eq.~(\ref{ehh})].
-The full details of this process and of its intrinsic accuracy are presented in Sec.~S5 of the SM \cite{sm}.
+The full details of this process and of its intrinsic accuracy are presented in App.~G.